Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Abstract

 \section{Abstract}

 Pre-trained language models (PLMs) have ignited a surge in demand for effective fine-tuning techniques, particularly in \textit{low-resource} domains and languages.
 Active learning (AL), a set of algorithms designed to decrease labeling costs by minimizing label complexity, has shown promise in confronting the labeling bottleneck.
-Concurrently, adapter modules, designed for parameter-efficient fine-tuning (PEFT), have showcased notable potential in low-resource settings.
+In parallel, adapter modules designed for parameter-efficient fine-tuning (PEFT) have demonstrated notable potential in low-resource settings.
 However, the interplay between AL and adapter-based PEFT remains unexplored.
-In our study, we empirically investigate PEFT behavior with AL in low-resource settings for text classification tasks.
+We present an empirical study of PEFT behavior with AL in low-resource settings for text classification tasks.
 Our findings affirm the superiority of PEFT over full-fine tuning (FFT) in low-resource settings and demonstrate that this advantage persists in AL setups.
-Finally, we delve into the properties of PEFT and FFT through the lens of forgetting dynamics and instance-level representations, linking them to AL instance selection behavior and the stability of PEFT.
-Our research underscores the synergistic potential of AL, PEFT, and TAPT in low-resource settings, paving the way for advancements in efficient and effective fine-tuning.
+We further examine the properties of PEFT and FFT through the lens of forgetting dynamics and instance-level representations, where we find that PEFT yields more stable representations of early and middle layers compared to FFT.
+Our research underscores the synergistic potential of AL and PEFT in low-resource settings, paving the way for advancements in efficient and effective fine-tuning.\footnote{Our code is available at \url{https://github.com/josipjukic/adapter-al}}